11 Top Confluence Alternatives & Competitors For Team Collaboration

 The best thing about the Friyay app is how good it looks.
 It adopts a clean, minimalist approach to display notes.

 Each document is stored as a card on your dashboard that’s easily accessible.
-This eliminates any navigation difficulties in finding your notes and file sharing.
+This eliminates any navigation difficulties in finding your notes.

 B) Smart cards